Uriel Antuna: LA Galaxy

 On 29 January 2019, Antuna joined MLS side LA Galaxy on loan for their 2019 season.
 He scored his first goal for the team in their 2–1 victory over Real Salt Lake on 28 April.
 In October, he extended his contract with Manchester City, keeping him through 2022.
 At the end of his time with LA Galaxy, he made 31 league appearances with 6 goals and 5 assists; he also received interest from Portuguese club Benfica.

 Guadalajara

 On 28 November 2019, Antuna joined Liga MX side Guadalajara.
 On 11 January 2020, he would make his debut with Guadalajara, coming on as a substitute for Isaác Brizuela in a 2–0 victory over Juárez.
 On 5 September, Antuna scored his first goal with Chivas against Tigres UANL in a 3–1 victory.

+Cruz Azul

+In early December, Guadalajara and Club América agreed to a player exchange involving Uriel Antuna and Sebastián Córdova.
+However, after the proposed trade did not materialize, Cruz Azul reached an agreement with Guadalajara to sign Antuna on January 4, 2022.

+Tigres UANL

+On 27 August 2024, Antuna joined Tigres UANL.

 International career

 Youth

 Antuna was called up to the under-20 team camp in preparations for the 2017 CONCACAF U-20 Championship.
 He was subsequently called up for the tournament.
 During a classification stage match against El Salvador he would score a hat-trick, with Mexico winning the match 6–1.
 He was included in the best XI of the tournament.
 Antuna was called up for the 2017 FIFA U-20 World Cup.
 He would appear in all five matches until they were eliminated by England in the quarter-finals.

 Antuna was included in the final roster that participated at the 2018 Toulon Tournament.
 He would appear in all five matches as Mexico went on to face England in the final, losing 2–1.

 Antuna participated at the 2020 CONCACAF Olympic Qualifying Championship, scoring three goals in five appearances, where Mexico won the competition.
 He was subsequently included in the tournament's Best XI.
 He was subsequently called up to participate in the 2020 Summer Olympics.
 Antuna won the bronze medal with the Olympic team.